NESCent/hip_hack_howto/manuscript.md

 # Table of Contents
 * Abstract
 * Introduction: what do hackathons accomplish?
-* Methods: The "NESCent Hackathon" Process Model
+* Approach I: The "NESCent Hackathon" Process Model
     * Overall Structure and Roles
     * Pre-planning
         * Resources